Guide

 3. Develop Management Skills: Enhance your management skills through additional training or a master's degree in healthcare administration or business administration, focusing on areas such as leadership, financial management, and operational efficiency.

 4. Certification: Consider obtaining certification in practice management or healthcare administration, such as the Certified Medical Manager (CMM) or Certified Practice Manager (CPM), to validate your expertise and commitment to the field.
+Enhance your preparation for these certifications with relevant short courses.

 5. Hands-on Leadership: Seek opportunities for leadership roles within healthcare settings to apply your knowledge and skills in a real-world context, demonstrating your capability to manage teams and operations effectively.